AdamSioud/Panda/README.md

 In addition to this I will search around other sources while reading the book, to get a better understanding, mostly videos.
 Found a great guy who had a video on pandas series, I will be watching him more.
 When it comes to learning pandas, here is his a link to his somewhat of a tutorial https://github.com/knathanieltucker/pandas-tutorial.
 I will be using this side by side with the book.

+To optimize learning I will also use the website https://python-tricks.com/crud-in-series/.
+First skim through the pages in the book.
+Then use website.
+Then try myself.
+Then search around topics I need to,then use tucker. then do a revision at a later time for instance next day.